 - Note that only boss enemies will drop this perfected gear.
 Other drops like chests will always drop regular non-perfected gear

 Perfected gear will make only a very minimal difference to the effectiveness of your build; 99% of the advantage of perfected gear is just bragging rights and a sense of accomplishment.
-The vast majority of players have absolutely no need to farm veteran content for perfected gear; for all but the absolute sweatiest of veteran players, the normal non-perfected versions will be plenty sufficient
+The vast majority of players have absolutely no need to farm veteran content for perfected gear; for all but the sweatiest of veteran players, the normal non-perfected versions will be plenty sufficient

-For arena weapons in particular, perfected gear is often of essentially zero benefit.
+Note: For arena weapons in particular, perfected gear is often of essentially zero benefit anyway.
 Many of them, like Crushing Wall above, are normally run on the backbar, so the perfected set’s extra stat bonus is not even active most of the time while you’re on your frontbar.
 You won’t get much use out of that bonus, so you’re essentially just as well off with the normal-mode, non-perfected version

 Set Collections (a.k.a.
 Stickerbook)